njbannister15/RuvonInference/docs/part7-article.md

 # From test_batch_generation_integration.py - actual test
 def test_specific_prompts_batch_generation(self, model, tokenizer):
-    """Test batch generation with specific sentence prompts.""" prompts = ["to be or not to", "its great to be", "today is a good day to"]
+    """Test batch generation with specific sentence prompts.""" prompts = ["to be or not to", "its great to be", "toPart is a good Part to"]

     batch_input_ids = []
     original_lengths = []